As a leadership development coach, I’ve helped many to get noticed and be promoted.

 1. Step Up

 Enthusiastically volunteer for any additional assignments or projects.
 Your boss will only trust you with more responsibility if you prove that you can handle it.
 Show them that you are competent, confident, and calm with this additional workload.
-Once your boss sees you are skilled at handling additional responsibilities, they will know that you’re capable of handing more than your current requirements.
+Once your boss sees you are skilled at handling additional responsibilities, they will know that you’re capable of handling more than your current requirements.

 2. Learn New Skills